The Dendritic Cell Biology & Therapeutics Group

 Location: ANZAC Research Institute, Concord Hospital

-The Dendritic Cell Biology and Therapeutics Group at the ANZAC Research Institute is a newly established research program focused on understanding dendritic cell biology to enable the development of new ways to treat haematological diseases.
+The Dendritic Cell Biology and Therapeutics Group at the ANZAC Research Institute is a recently established research program focused on understanding dendritic cell biology to enable the development of new ways to treat haematological diseases.
 The group is a translational research group with projects suitable for candidates interested in basic biology or more clinically focused work.
 The four main areas of focus include:

 1. DC Antigen Discovery and Antibody Engineering

 We have identified a number of potential novel biomarkers expressed by dendritic cells.
 An interested student would design and generate reagents to follow the expression of these biomarkers to discover how they may contribute to dendritic cell function.

 Part of our core business is generating antibodies that can be developed for the purpose of using dendritic cells for the diagnosis and treatment of haematological diseases.
 In this project a student would gain the skills in antibody engineering and phage display.
 These techniques will be used to develop humanised antibodies and identify novel proteins that bind dendritic cells.

 2. Dendritic Cell Biology – Fundamental and Applied

 CD300 is a family of immune-regulatory proteins that can positively and negatively regulate dendritic cell signalling.
 This project would allow a student to investigate the contribution of CD300 molecules in haematological diseases.

 CD302 is a DC specific molecule that plays a role in the migration of dendritic cells.
 A student would be involved in characterising a gene knockout model of CD302 and the effects on dendritic cells.